madiele/TwitchToPodcastRSS/README.md

 edit with PORT,SECRET and CLIENT_ID

   `sudo docker run -d --restart always -p <PORT>:80 -e TWITCH_SECRET="<YOUR_SECRET>" -e TWITCH_CLIENT_ID="<YOUR_CLIENT_ID>" madiele/twitch_to_podcast_rss:latest`

+  to update kill and delete the running container and run the same commands

 ### build it yourself (this will take a while)